Our Story- How Steve Getzwiller's Passion for Collecting Turned into The Nizhoni Ranch Gallery

 In 2000, the Nizhoni Ranch Gallery opened in Sonoita, Arizona.
 This new venue allowed Steve and Gail to offer Navajo rugs to the public in a new way; clients could come and see the weavings in a ranch house setting, up close and personal!

 In 2016, the Nizhoni Ranch Gallery started presenting exhibitions of Navajo Weavings at the gallery in Sonoita.
-Collectors and those who appreciate authentic Navajo weavings of the highest quiality come from all over the U.S. to view these weavings in person.
+Collectors and those who appreciate authentic Navajo weavings of the highest quality come from all over the world to view these weavings in person.
 At exhibition opening celebrations, Master weaver, Elsie Bia comes to the gallery with her loom to show the incredible art of Navajo weaving.

 Now that the Churro Sheep are back, weaving continues to be an important part of the Navajo's life!